me-shahbazi/smartcontract-lottery/README.md

 # Lottery Smart Contract

+A brownie project

-1. Users can enter lottery with ETH based on a USD fee
+1. Users can enter lottery with ETH based on a USD fee.
 2. An admin will choose when the lottery is over.
 3. The lottery will select a random winner.

-## Testing Solutions:
+## Testing Solutions

 1. mainnet-fork (using Infura or Alchemy)
 2. development with mocks (deploy mock Contracts)